 Once students are enrolled in courses, they may need to change their schedules.
 A "drop/add" period is provided at the beginning of each academic term, when courses may be added to or dropped from the student's schedule.
-The specific dates and procedures for each drop/add period are provided in the Master Schedule for each term.
-Students drop and add classes through Knightweb during designated drop/add periods.
+The specific dates and procedures for each drop/add period are provided in the Master Schedule at dean.geneseo.edu for each term.
+Students drop and add classes through KnightWeb during designated drop/add periods.